 Companies such as Uber, Ola, Lyft, eBay, Etsy, Rent the Runway, Fivrr, Upwork, People per Hour, Taskrabbit, Doctor on Demand all have million and billion dollar valuations and are growing fast.
 This was the result of the 2010 to 2019 decade….2020 onwards we will see these companies exploit their strong positions and changes in demographics.

-What Is Next for the Sharing Economy?
+What Is Next for the Sharing Economy in 2020?

 More Technology and more disruption.
 But the difference will be that the sharing economy process will be assumed into the existing channels and the ways of doing business.
 Companies that don’t adapt will disappear and new ones will move into existing industries at a new faster pace.